 Intensity-Modulated Radiation Therapy

-This approach is a more targeted form of three-dimensional conformal radiation therapy.
+Intensity-modulated radiation therapy is the most targeted form of radiation therapy and is typically used for bladder cancer.
 Radiation is delivered from different directions, but doctors break up the doses into many small, computer-controlled beams of different, adjustable strengths.
 Together, these minibeams conform to the size and shape of the tumor.

 Managing Side Effects

 Our doctors carefully plan radiation therapy to minimize side effects, such as fatigue, nausea, diarrhea, and bladder irritation.
-Our support and integrative health services can also help to reduce side effects.
+Our support and integrative health services can also help manage side effects.